Updated 28th August 2020

 It is compulsory that face masks are worn on all Barcelona public transport including the Metro, Trams, Trains and Buses, as well as the Aerobus and Taxis from Barcelona Airport.

-Spain had previously announced that tourists from the UK and EU countries and Schengen area would not have to quarantine when visiting Spain after 21st June 2020.
+Spain is no requiring tourists from the UK and EU countries and Schengen area to quarantine when visiting Spain after 21st June 2020.

 Easyjet have started their flights up again and will be flying to European destinations in July